omnistrate/ctl/mkdocs/docs/omnistrate-ctl_subscription_describe.md

 ### SEE ALSO

-* [omnistrate-ctl subscription](omnistrate-ctl_subscription.md)	 - Manage subscriptions for your services
+* [omnistrate-ctl subscription](omnistrate-ctl_subscription.md)	 - Manage Customer Subscriptions for your service